zcBruAll/BomberGrid/README.md

     - clone the repo using this command: `git clone https://github.com/zcBruAll/BomberGrid.git`
     - Open the project folder with IntelliJ
   - Using IntelliJ
-    - TASKS
+    - In the main menu, 'Clone Repository'
+    - In the Repository URL tab
+      - Enter this repo url: ` https://github.com/zcBruAll/BomberGrid.git`
+      - Choose the directory where to clone the project and Clone

 - In IntelliJ
   - Ensure you're on branch `main`
   - Add the `fungraphics-1.5.15.jar` library to the project
     - Right click on the file > Add as library
   - Set the `src` directory as the `Source Root`
     - Right click on the directory > Set directory as > Source Root
+  - If needed, setup Scala SDK - preferred `2.13.14`
+  - Start the app through Motor.scala file

 ## Gameplay instructions
 - Start 2 instances of the project